Gpass Review 2024: Is This Password Manager Really Built for Google Users?

 Bottom line: Is Gpass good?

-We experienced many errors, such as being unable to share passwords via email.
+Gpass doesn't quite live up to its promise of "easily managing your logins and other sensitive records."
+We experienced many errors, like being unable to share passwords via email and struggling to import our passwords.
 We also had issues with Gpass apps and extensions not being available for download.

 While Gpass has a simple interface, it's not functional enough to use.
 Gpass also lacks core features like digital legacies and password strength reports.